Demand Generation Strategy: The Complete B2B Playbook [2026]

 - Middle-of-funnel keywords — queries from people researching solutions like "how to build a demand gen programme" or "demand generation framework."

-- Generative engine optimisation (GEO) — ensuring your content is structured and authoritative enough to appear in AI-generated search results, which are rapidly displacing traditional blue-link results for many B2B queries.
+- Generative engine optimisation (GEO) — ensuring your content is structured and authoritative enough to appear in AI-generated search results, which Google's own updates to AI Overviews are rapidly making mainstream for many B2B queries.

 The compound nature of SEO makes it the most efficient demand capture channel over time.
+For a step-by-step tactical guide to implementing these principles, see our demand generation playbook.
 Paid campaigns stop generating pipeline the moment you stop spending.
 SEO content continues to capture demand for months or years after publication.
 Use our demand gen calculator to model the long-term ROI difference.

 Paid Media